 Can my family come to the program?

-Seating for parents is limited to ONE parent or family member on the opening night of the Congress and on a space-available basis for the other two days.
+Seating for parents is limited to ONE parent or family member on the opening night of the Congress (sorry, no exceptions will be made) and on a space-available basis for the other two days.
 All family members are welcome for the closing ceremony.

 I would like to book travel for the Congress.
 Where will the Congress be held and what is the closest hotel?